 If the tree is within your property, your own insurance company will bear the responsibility for it, but you will be responsible for the deductible.

 The deductible will be based on a portion of your house’s insured value.
-Your neighbor will pay for the deductible if the tree is within his property.
+Your neighbor will pay for the deductible if the tree is within his or her property.

 The physical condition of the tree will have to be determined as well.
 Is the tree too damaged or old?
 If so, the owner of the tree should show proof that he or she has exercised the proper care needed to ensure that the tree will not topple over.